 The VFW needs your support as our legislative team in Washington is calling on lawmakers and VA officials to meet the special needs of women veterans.
 Network with and stay connected to your peers through tools like Facebook, this website and the Department’s blast emails.
 Meet other women veterans and share your story with those who truly understand the distinct pride of deploying as part of our U.S. military.

 Visit the VA’s page specifically created for women veterans http://www.va.gov/womenvet/.
 To ask questions about VA benefits or to file a claim please see the “VA Claim Help” section on the home page or call State HQ at (717) 234-7927.
+Women veterans can also use this portal to locate information about services and programs that provide a broad range of support.
+To access the VA’s Women Veterans Call Center click here.
 We have several female State Service Officers if you prefer to file your claim through a female veteran.

 The State VFW Women Veterans Chairperson is Amy MacKenzie, Quartermaster of Ephrata VFW Post 3376.

 She can be reached at [email protected] or (717) 575-3982.